volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 This validator takes another props than the previous one:

 * `propValue` - an array or object to be validated
-* `key` - the key of the current item in iteration
+* `key` - the key of the current element in the iteration
-* `componentName` - the name of the component to be displayed in an error message
+* `componentName` - the name of the component to display in an error message
 * `location` - the location of the validated data
-* `propFullName` - the fully resolved name of the currently validated item to be displayed in an error message
+* `propFullName` - the fully resolved name of the currently validated element to be displayed in an error message

-Custom validators in action:
+Custom validator in action:

 ![PropTypes Custom Validator Warning](/img/screenshot-2021-02-02-at-16.12.45.png "PropTypes Custom Validator Warning")

 ## PropTypes vs. TypeScript

-Both, TypeScript and PropTypes are responsible for the type checking, however they work differently and report errors in different ways.
+Both TypeScript and PropTypes are responsible for type checking, but they work differently and report errors in different ways.

-TypeScript checks your code and displays errors in compile time (when you write code):
+TypeScript checks your code and reports errors at compile time (when you write code):

 ![TypeScript Warning](/img/screenshot-2021-02-02-at-16.17.10.png "TypeScript Warning")

-PropTypes checks all props and displays warnings in run time (when your code is executed, but only in development mode):
+PropTypes checks all props and displays warnings at runtime (when your code is executed, but only in development mode):

 ![PropTypes Warning](/img/screenshot-2021-02-02-at-16.10.11.png "PropTypes Warning")

 ## Do We Still Need PropTypes?

-One of the most asked question is - "Do we still need PropTypes?".
+One of the most frequently asked questions is - "Do we still need PropTypes?".

 The answer may not be obvious - it depends.

-TypeScript may display an error you if a wrong type of the prop will be passed to the component, but if you integrate with an external API or use external library that does not have any typings, you can not be 100% sure that you will always get the correct data.
+TypeScript may display an error message if an incorrect prop type is passed to the component, but if you are integrating with an external API or using an external library that does not have typings, you can not be 100% sure that you'll always get the right data.

-That is the moment when PropTypes become useful - they will show a warning in console if any unexpected data ended up in your component, so it is much easier to debug where exactly is an error.
+That's when PropTypes become useful - they display a warning in the console when unexpected data ends up in your component, making it much easier to debug where exactly an error is.

-If you want to publish a package that can be consumed with plain JavaScript - you may want to have PropTypes included, so consumers will be notified if they pass wrong arguments.
+If you want to publish a package that can be consumed with plain JavaScript, you should include PropTypes so that consumers are notified when they pass incorrect arguments.

-To sum up - TypeScript typings are lost in the run-time, so to get accurate information about them use PropTypes.
+In summary, TypeScript typings are lost at runtime, so to get accurate information about them, use PropTypes.

 ## Generating PropTypes From TypeScript

-Duplicating typings in both, TypeScript and PropTypes is time-consuming.
+Duplicating typings in both TypeScript and PropTypes is time-consuming and unnecessary.

 Fortunately, there is a Babel plugin ([babel-plugin-typescript-to-proptypes](https://www.npmjs.com/package/babel-plugin-typescript-to-proptypes)) to generate React PropTypes from TypeScript interfaces or type aliases.

-The only drawback is that you have to use Babel in order to utilize this functionality.
+The only drawback is that you need to use Babel to use this functionality.

 ## Summary

-One of the hardest decisions developers have to make are connected with choosing the libraries to use in the project.
+One of the most difficult decisions developers have to make is related to the choice of libraries to be used in the project.

-On the one hand adding too many of them results in a bundle of a large size and slows the application down, but on the other hand not using necessary ones leads to increasing development time.
+On the one hand, adding too many of them leads to a large package and slows down the application, but on the other hand, not using necessary libraries leads to an increase in development time.

-When in comes to PropTypes and TypeScript - it very much depends on the circumstances if you must use only one of them, both or nothing, but for the vast majority of projects - TypeScript is enough for a good start.
+When it comes to PropTypes and TypeScript, whether you need to use just one of them, both of them, or nothing at all depends a lot on the circumstances, but for the vast majority of projects, TypeScript is sufficient for a good start.